The Legend of Knockgrafton: Plot summary

-Then an old woman came to visit, saying she was from (the neighbouring) Co.
-Waterford, the land of the Decie (Déisi).
+Then an old woman came to visit, saying she was from (the neighbouring) County Waterford, the land of the Decie (Déisi).
 She wished to know the particulars of Lusmore's story, on behalf of a hunchbacked son of her godmother ("gossip").
-The hunchback named Jack Madden then traveled to the moat to imitate the conduct, but in his irrepressible desire to have the hump removed quickly, he interrupted the fairies, and hoping to be rewarded doubly with clothing, added two more days to the refrain, "Da Dardine, augus Da Hena (Thursday and Friday)".
+The hunchback named Jack Madden then traveled to the "moat" to imitate the conduct, but in his irrepressible desire to have the hump removed quickly, he interrupted the fairies, and hoping to be rewarded doubly with clothing, added two more days to the refrain, "Da Dardine, augus Da Hena (Thursday and Friday)".
 This only angered the fairies, and in retribution, twenty strong members of them brought Lusmore's lump and added it on top of Jack' original hump.
 Jack later died in grief.

 Accompanying song

 Croker also supplied the musical notation to the song "Da Luan, Da Mort", taken down by Alexander D. Roche, which he said was typically sung by the storytellers of the tale.